JarrodLambert/Habitica-Custom-Reward-Trigger/README.md

 2. **Find the Reward ID:**

-   - Use the Habitica API or a tool like [Habitica User Data Display Tool](https://tools.habitica.com) to get the ID of your custom reward.
+   - Use a tool like [Habitica User Data Display Tool](https://tools.habitica.com) to get the ID of your custom reward.

 3. **Add to Script Properties:**